jxu8/apahm/README.md

 ### Updating Board Members

-* To maintain separation of concerns, we create two underscore-prefixed components `_boardmembers.js` and `_pastmembers.js` that import the image urls for all Current and Past board members.
-We use these links in other components (namely `Board` and the `board.js` page) as [exported imports](https://stackoverflow.com/questions/37200080/how-to-export-imported-object-in-es6)
+* Two files (`_boardmembers.js` and `_pastmembers.js`) are used to import the image urls for all Current and Past board members and export them as components.
+We [import these exported components](https://stackoverflow.com/questions/37200080/how-to-export-imported-object-in-es6) in `board.js` to display board member images.

 ### CUIT Site Permissions
-- Request `apahm` unix group permissions from CUIT (requires advisor permission)
+- Request `apahm` unix group permissions from CUIT (requires CU advisor permission)
 - Optional: Set up SFTP between local and remote

 ### Deployment